aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/1-guardDuty-protection-for-eks/eks-runtime/eks-runtime-agent/index.en.md

 ![GDAgentArch](/static/images/detective-controls/GDAgentArch.png)

 The GuardDuty Agent utilizes the worker node **Instance Identity Role** for temporary credentials for sending security telemetry to the GuardDuty back-end.
-That means, unlike other agents or controllers, which reqquires specific IAM permissions configured via IAM Roles for service accounts(IRSA), you dont have to configure any special IAM permissions for the Agent.
+That means, unlike other agents or controllers, which requires specific IAM permissions configured via IAM Roles for service accounts(IRSA), you don't have to configure any special IAM permissions for the Agent.

 You can see that IRSA is not used (which means Instance Node Role is used by default) for GuardDuty Agent pod i.e. the Service Account assigned GuardDuty Agent pod for the does not have any annotation with an IAM Role.